The Primordial Inflation Explorer (PIXIE): Mission Design and Science Goals: Discussion

 Foreground subtraction degrades the sensitivity to the chemical potential $\mu$ by a factor of 6--10 compared to the ideal case with no foregrounds.
 Improved foreground component separation requires additional channels at lower frequencies, without sacrificing sensitivity at higher frequencies.
 This cannot be accomplished with a single FTS: lengthening the optical phase delay to reduce the channel width (thereby squeezing in additional low-frequency channels) degrades the sensitivity to continuum signals ($\S$\ref{sec:sensitivity}).
 As a compromise, PIXIE spends 30\% of the integration time in a long-stroke mode to obtain low-frequency coverage, with the remaining 70\% spent in short-stroke mode to maximize continuum sensitivity.

-The choice of a single FTS is dictated by the \$350 million USD mission budget for NASA's MIDEX program.
-A larger budget would allow a more ambitious instrument architecture.
-This could be accomplished within NASA's \$1B Probe line, or ESA's L-class mission.
+The choice of a single FTS is dictated by the \$300 million (2022 USD) mission budget for NASA's MIDEX program.\footnote{ https://explorers.larc.nasa.gov/2021APMIDEX/MIDEX/index.html} A larger budget would allow a more ambitious instrument architecture.
+This could be accomplished within NASA's \$1B Astrophysics Probe line\footnote{ https://explorers.larc.nasa.gov/2023APPROBE/announcements.html} or ESA's L-class mission.
 Such a ``Super-PIXIE'' would employ 3 (or more) cryogenic FTS modules, each using the basic PIXIE design, but with channel width and optical passband (hence photon NEP) tuned to optimize the combined sensitivity to selected CMB signals.
 Table \ref{super_pixie_table} shows one possible configuration.
 A low-frequency module would employ 5~GHz channel width over a passband 15--150~GHz to characterize the low-frequency foregrounds while avoiding photon noise from the CMB monopole at higher frequencies.
 A mid-frequency module would use wider 30~GHz channels over a passband 90--600~GHz to cover the cosmological signals.
 A high-frequency module would use 30~GHz channel width over the passband 450--6000~GHz to characterize the high-frequency foregrounds, setting the lowest frequency at 450~GHz to minimize the photon noise contribution from the CMB monopole.
 The two lower-frequency modules would image the sky in 7 sky pixels to increase the system etendue.
 Figure \ref{pixie_vs_phoenix} compares the resulting sensitivity to both PIXIE and FIRAS.
 Such a Super-PIXIE mission could provide a $3\sigma$ detection of the minimal chemical potential distortion from dissipation of primordial density perturbations within the $\Lambda$CDM model.

 \acknowledgments

 This research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 The cost information contained in this document is of a budgetary and planning nature and is intended for informational purposes only.
 It does not constitute a commitment on the part of JPL and/or Caltech.